-Mr. W. H. LEVER, who was appointed recently chairman of the Liverpool School of Tropical Medicine, in succession to the late Sir Alfred Jones, has made known to the council and professors of the University of Liverpool the particulars of a munificent scheme he has devised to assist the work of the University.
-He proposes to devote the sum of 91,000l. to the scheme.
+MR. W. H. LEVER, who was appointed recently chairman of the Liverpool School of Tropical Medicine, in succession to the late Sir Alfred Jones, has made known to the council and professors of the University of Liverpool the particulars of a munificent scheme he has devised to assist the work of the University.
+He proposes to devote the sum of 01,000 to the scheme.
 Arrangements have been made with the owners of the old Bluecoat School for a lease for a number of years.
-During that period the University exercises that option Mr. Lever will pay the University exercises that option Mr. Lever will pay the money, and the school will be furnished.
-If the building is not found suitable, then he will pay 24,000l. for the erection of a building adjoining the University, in which the School of House and Town Planning can be accommodated, and also the School of Architecture.
+During that period the University can have the option of purchasing the school for a sum, approximately, of 24,000.
+Any time when the University exercises that option Mr. Lever will pay the money, and the school will be furnished.
+If the building is not found suitable, then he will pay 24,000. for the erection of a building adjoining the University, in which the School of House and Town Planning can be accommodated, and also the School of Architecture.
 While the University is considering whether the option shall be exercised, Mr. Lever will pay the rent of the school.
-To provide money for the School of House and Town Planning, the School of Tropical Medicine, and the School of Russian Studies, Mr. Lever proposes to transfer 60,000l. worth of shares in the Bromboro' Port Estate Company to the University.
-These shares will in future years be a source University.
+To provide money for the School of House and Town Planning, the School of Tropical Medicine, and the School of Russian Studies, Mr. Lever proposes to transfer 60,000. worth of shares in the Bromboro' Port Estate Company to the University.
 These shares will in future years be a source of great income to the University.
-While the shares are not paying a dividend, Mr. Lever has arranged for ten years to guarantee 3 per cent. on the 60,000l., which will make 1800l. a year for ten years.
-With the consent of the University, of this 1800l. a year 800l. will go to the School of Civic Design, 800l. to the School of Tropical Medicine, and 200l. to the School of Russian Studies.
+While the shares are not paying a dividend, Mr. Lever has arranged for ten years to guarantee 3 per cent. on the 60,000., which will make 1800. a year for ten years.
+With the consent of the University, of this 1800. a year Sool. will go to the School of Civic Design, 800. to the School of Tropical Medicine, and 2001. to the School of Russian Studies.